Islamic banking and finance: Qardh-ul hasan

-Contracts of safety, security, service
+Contracts of safety, security, and service

 These contracts are intended to help individual and business customers keep their funds safe.

+Hawala

-HawalaHawala (also Hiwala, Hewala, or Hundi; literally "transfer" or "trust") is a widely used, informal "value transfer system" for transferring funds from one geographical area to another, based not on wire transfers but on a huge network of money brokers (known as "Hawaladars") throughout the Muslim world.
-Hawala was not started as an halal alternative to conventional banking transfers, since electronic wire transfers have not been found in violation of sharia.
+Hawala (also hiwala, hewala, or hundi; literally "transfer" or "trust") is a widely used, informal "value transfer system" for transferring funds from one geographical area to another, based not on wire transfers but on a huge network of money brokers (known as "hawaladars") throughout the Muslim world.

+Hawala was not started as a halal alternative to conventional banking transfers, since electronic wire transfers have not been found to be in violation of Sharia.
 However, hawala has the advantage of being available in places wire transfer is not, and predates conventional banking remittance systems by many centuries.

 In the first half of the 20th century it lost ground to instruments of the conventional banking system, but regained it starting in the late 20th century with the economic migration of Muslim workers to wealthier countries in the West and the Gulf and their need to send money home.
-Dubai has traditionally served as a hub.Hawala is based on a short term, discountable, negotiable, promissory note (or bill of exchange) called "Hundi", transferred from one debtor to another.
+Dubai has traditionally served as a hub for hawala.

+Hawala is based on a short term, discountable, negotiable, promissory note (or bill of exchange) called "hundi", transferred from one debtor to another.
 After the debt is transferred to the second debtor, the first debtor is free from his/her obligation.
 Recipient of the funds often identify themselves with passwords given to them by the sender.
 Hawaladars are often small traders who work at hawala as a sideline or moonlighting operation.
-Hawaladars networks are usually family or clan-based, and enforcement of the contracts is based on these networks rather than the power of the state.
+Hawaladar networks are usually family or clan-based, and enforcement of the contracts is based on these networks rather than the power of the state.

+Kafala

-KafalaKafala (literally "guarantee), is called "surety" or "guaranty" in conventional finance.
+Kafala (literally "guarantee") is called "surety" or "guaranty" in conventional finance.
 A third party accepts an existing obligation and becomes responsible for fulfilling someone's liability.

+Rahn

-RahnRahn (collateral or pledge contract) is property pledged against an obligation.
+Rahn ("collateral" or "pledge contract") is property pledged against an obligation.
 A rahn contract is made in order to secure a financial liability.
 According to Mecelle, rahn is "to make a property a security in respect of a right of claim, the payment in full of which from the property is permitted."
-Hadith tradition states that the Islamic prophet Muhammad purchased food grains on credit pledging his armor as rahn.
+Hadith tradition states that the Islamic prophet Muhammad purchased food on credit pledging his armor as rahn.